aws-samples/amazon-mq-workshop/labs/lab-5.md

 In this lab we will have a closer look at broker, queue and topic metrics provided via CloudWatch metrics.
 We also create a CloudWatch alarm which triggers an e-mail as soon as there are messages in the **ActiveMQ.DLQ** queue.
 The **ActiveMQ.DLQ** queue is a special queue used by Amazon MQ to store messages that failed to be processed multiple times (so called "poison messages").

-### 1. Open an SSH session to your EC2 instance
+#Go to the Cloud9 IDE tab in the browser

-Run the following command from the ec2-user home directory to send a few message to a queue where no receiver is listening to:
+In the main pane, close the Welcome screen and add 1  terminal tab.
+Run the following command to send a few message to a queue where no receiver is listening to:

 ``` bash
 java -jar amazon-mq-client.jar -url $url -user $user -password $password -mode sender -type queue -destination workshop.DLQTest -name Sender-1 -ttl 1000